Big Thunder Mountain Railroad: Disneyland

-Leaving the outdoor station, trains enter a bat-infested tunnel, make a right hand turn, then a left hand turn before climbing the first lift hill, which takes trains through a cavern full of stalactites.
+Riders board the trains at an outdoor station located near Rainbow Ridge.
+This is the only version of the ride to feature an outdoor station, as the other versions feature an indoor station instead.
+Leaving the station, trains enter a bat-infested tunnel, make a right hand turn, then a left hand turn before climbing the first lift hill, which takes trains through a cavern full of stalactites.
 Leaving the lift hill, the train drops away to the right, then levels out and makes a left hand turn.
 The track then crosses under the second lift hill drop before making a right hand turn.
 The sounds of coyotes can be heard howling at the train as it dives into a cave.
 The train then rises uphill and hits a trim brake, makes a right turn out of the tunnel, and climbs the second lift hill.
 At the top of the lift, an animatronic goat with a stick of dynamite in its mouth bleats at passing guests as the train drops away to the right, crosses under the lift hill, and rises up into a downward spiraling clockwise helix.
 Leaving the helix, the train shoots through a small canyon, then drops down into a mining camp, where it hits another trim brake.
 The train then makes a left hand turn, enters another tunnel, and climbs the third lift hill.
 As the train climbs the lift, the tunnel is dynamited, and artificial smoke is blasted in guests' faces as the train crests the lift and exits the tunnel.
 The train then drops to the right, towards the river, then makes a right hand turn and passes through a short tunnel.
 After crossing over the drop, the trains make a left hand turn as they pass through the ribcage of a T-rex skeleton, hit a trim brake, then make a right hand turn into the final brakes.
 The train then travels past the buildings of Rainbow Ridge and returns to the station.

-California's version of the ride is the only version of the ride to feature an outdoor station.
-All of the other versions feature an indoor station.

 On January 7, 2013, the ride was closed for an extensive refurbishment that included a new track, trains, scenery, and new effects on the third lift hill.
 The attraction reopened on March 17, 2014.
 The new track was fabricated by Dynamic Structures, the company that had previously rehauled the coaster track in Space Mountain.